-- Try to set aside 20 – 30 minutes per day to interact with your cat via play.
-There are many toys and games for cats now, and encouraging exercise via play is a great way to keep your cat busy, moving and engaged.
-Interactive tools like videos for cats, and games as mentioned in above are also very useful.
+Try to set aside 20 – 30 minutes per day to interact with your cat via play.
+There are many toys and games for cats now, and encouraging exercise via play is a great way to keep your cat busy, moving, and engaged.
+Interactive tools like videos for cats and games as mentioned above are also very useful.

 Many owners find their cats will scratch their carpet or furniture, much to their despair!
 Understanding why cats scratch is the first step – so be sure to refer back to the scratching chapter

-- Regular brushing and grooming at home is very important for this reason.
+Regular brushing and grooming at home are very important for this reason.